 One of the more immediate differences you’ll notice when switching to HDTV programming is the width of the screen.
 A decade ago, televisions were much more square than they are today, the switch to HD is why you see much more rectangular screens on the market.
 Most HDTV’s operate on a 16:9 aspect ratio, which allows you to watch all those widescreen movies without any part of the video image getting cut off.

 DISH Network’s Commitment to HDTV Programming

-There is one major caveat to remember when purchasing an high-definition television–you won’t receive high-definition picture unless you have access to a full-resolution, HD-quality television signal.
+There is one major caveat to remember when purchasing a high-definition television–you won’t receive a high-definition picture unless you have access to a full-resolution, HD-quality television signal.

 If sports aren’t your passion, DISH provides over 200 HD channels with a rotation of 3D movies every month.
 You’re sure to find something you like, and with the support of DISH and HDTV technology, you’ll have a theatrical experience right from the comfort of your own home.